The Best Body Scrubs For Ingrown Hairs

 A common side effect of hair removal, ingrown hairs can cause irritation, blemishes, and general discomfort.
 One way to prevent them is to incorporate one of the best body scrubs for ingrown hairs into your body care regimen.
 These scrubs use physical exfoliators (like sea salt or pumice), often in combination with gentle acids, to remove dead skin cells.
 "Ingrown hairs are often lodged in some of the dead upper layer of our skin called the stratum corneum, so exfoliating will help loosen these trapped hairs," board-certified dermatologist Dr. Sandy Skotnicki, M.D, tells Bustle.

-In order to leave you with bump-free skin, the right body scrub will inherently contain "abrasives" — like salt, sugar, or powders — "to remove some of the dead upper layers of our skin," Dr. Skotinicki explains.
+In order to leave you with bump-free skin, the right body scrub will inherently contain "abrasives" — like salt, sugar, or powders — "to remove some of the dead upper layers of our skin," Dr. Skotnicki explains.
 To avoid irritation, though, you'll want to stick to formulas comprising finer particles and avoid coarser exfoliants, like walnut shells, and rub the product onto your skin in gentle, circular motions.

-To enhance the effects of a manual exfoliant, Dr. Skotinicki suggests looking for scrubs that also include alpha-hydroxy acids (AHAs), which will provoke dead skin cells to "unglue" from healthy skin so they can be washed off.
+To enhance the effects of a manual exfoliant, Dr. Skotnicki suggests looking for scrubs that also include alpha-hydroxy acids (AHAs), which will provoke dead skin cells to "unglue" from healthy skin so they can be washed off.
 These chemical exfoliants include lactic and glycolic acids, which work particularly well for keeping ingrown hairs at bay because they're less irritating than other AHAs and excellent at unclogging hair follicles.
-AHAs are most effective at a higher concentration (between 8% and 10%), but for more delicate areas, like around your bikini line, Dr. Skotinicki recommends sticking to a product with a lower concentration to avoid redness and additional irritation.
+AHAs are most effective at a higher concentration (between 8% and 10%), but for more delicate areas, like around your bikini line, Dr. Skotnicki recommends sticking to a product with a lower concentration to avoid redness and additional irritation.

-For best results, Dr. Skotinicki advises reaching for a body scrub two days after hair removal or grooming, when hairs likely start their regrowth phase and get trapped.
+For best results, Dr. Skotnicki advises reaching for a body scrub two days after hair removal or grooming, when hairs likely start their regrowth phase and get trapped.
 Also note that if you're using an acid-based scrub on any skin that will be exposed to the sun, you should take extra care to follow up with sunscreen due to increased UV sensitivity.

-Slough away dull, dry skin and prevent clogged hair follicles with one of the best body scrubs for ingrown hairs featured below!
+Slough away dull, dry skin and prevent clogged hair follicles with one of the best body scrubs for ingrown hairs featured below.

 1. This Potent Scrub That Will Help Get Rid Of Ingrown Hairs Fast

-One reviewer's take: "I am sorry that I did not discover this years ago!
-I have ordered two of them by mistake and it’s one of my best mistakes.I have the ingrown hair issue on my legs for years now which causes the 'strawberry legs' issue as well.
-I’ve been using once in a week for a month now and my legs never seen a smoother day before!
+One Review: "I am sorry that I did not discover this years ago! [...]
+I have [...] ingrown hair issue on my legs for years now which causes the 'strawberry legs' issue as well.
+I’ve been using [it] once a week for a month now and my legs [have] never seen a smoother day before!
 It is incredible."

 2. This All-Natural Scrub That Comes In So Many Nice Scents

-If you're looking for more of a natural, acid-free option, this pureSCRUBS body scrub is just as highly rated as the pick above (3,800+ Amazon shoppers have awarded it five stars), and you'll get double the amount of product for nearly the same price.
+If you're looking for more of a natural, acid-free option, this pureSCRUBS body scrub is just as highly rated as the pick above (9,000+ Amazon shoppers have awarded it five stars), and you'll get double the amount of product for nearly the same price.
 Along with fine-grain sea salt, the only other things you'll find in this minimalist formula are vitamin E, shea butter, nourishing oils (like jojoba, argan, and sweet almond), and geranium and carrot seed essential oils.
 This unscented blend is a good option if you have sensitive skin (or a sensitive nose), but you can also go for one of the 13 delicious essential-oil-derived aromas — all of which are also free of synthetic fragrance, alcohol, and preservatives — like rose, lavender, and cucumber.
 Bonus: each jar also comes with an oat and honey soap, a loofah, and a wooden stirring spoon.

-One reviewer's take: "This is the best body scrub.
+One Review: "This is the best body scrub.
 A little goes a long way.
 I also use it to help exfoliate areas that I shave.
 It has reduced the amount of ingrown hairs and razor burn.
 It is super moisturizing and does not immediately dissolve like other scrubs I've used."